Untangling the Effects of Down-Sampling and Selection in Genetic Programming: Selection

 \subsection{Lexicase Selection}

 Unlike fitness-proportionate and tournament selection, lexicase selection does not aggregate error values across training cases to choose parents.
 Instead, lexicase considers each training case individually.
 To select a single parent, lexicase selection first shuffles the set of training cases into a random order, and all individuals in the population are included in a pool eligible for selection.
-Each training case is then applied in sequence (in shuffled order), filtering the pool of eligible individuals to include only individuals with elite performance on the current training case.
+Each training case is then applied in sequence (in the shuffled order) to filter down the pool of eligible candidates.
+At each step, the next pool of eligible individuals is set to include only individuals with elite performance on the current training case.
 This filtering continues until one individual remains in the eligible pool to be selected or until all training cases have been exhausted, where one of the remaining eligible individuals is then selected at random.
 Because each parent selection event uses a random permutation of training cases, lexicase selection prioritizes high performance on different sets of training cases across parent selection events, improving its capacity for diversity maintenance \citep{helmuth_effects_2016,dolson_ecological_2018}.